microshare/microshare.github.io/docs/2/technical/microshare-platform-advanced/identity-guide.md

 ---------------------------------------
 ## 1. What are Identities?

 Your identity determines not only what data you can view, but what apps and forms you have jurisdiction over.
-Often when you cannot see the same data that you should be able to, you are logged into the wrong identity.
+Often, when you cannot see the same data that you should be able to, you are logged into the wrong identity.

 **An identity shares with its users:** its applications, and the sharing rights assigned to it.